rustyquill/zitadel-authorizer/README.md

 cdk deploy
 ```

-Once deployed get the API gateway endpoint url - open the AWS console, navigate to API Gateway -> Stages -> Default and copy the invoke url.
+- Once deployed get the API gateway invoke url - open the AWS console, navigate to API Gateway -> Stages -> Default and copy the invoke url.
-Then open the postman collection and replace the variables `api_base_url` with the api gateways invoke url
+- Open the postman collection and replace the variables `api_base_url` with the api gateways invoke url

 ## Weblinks